gomorpheus/morpheus-docs/getting_started/guides/vmware_guide.rst

   :alt: Configuring the new task
   :align: center

 Click "SAVE CHANGES" to save our new task.
-We can test the new task on our Apache VM now by going to `Provisioning > Instances` and clicking into our VM.
+We can test the new task on our Apache VM now by going to `|ProIns|` and clicking into our VM.
 From the "ACTIONS" menu select "Run Task".
 From the "TASK" dropdown menu, select the task we just added and click "EXECUTE".

 .. image:: /images/vCenterGuideImages/Automation/4executeTask.png
   :width: 80%